redesgtt/bcast_ids/README.md

 | ETH_RESTO  | Total ETHERNET traffic generated from a specific MAC address  |
 | ARP_noIP  | Total ARP Request generated from a specific MAC address to an IP address which does NOT exist   |

-Once the features were determined for the Machine Learning, the next step is to generate the data.
+Once the features were determined for the Machine Learning algorithm, the next step is to generate the data.
 This is typically implemented in stages based first on an attack-free netwok and then a number of attacks until all the classes that need to be considered are fully covered by the dataset.
 The final dataset will cover distinct attack types and attack-free circumstances.

 ## Running the BCAST_IDS
 ### Prerequisites